 The minimalist Dan Flavin (1933–1996) revolutionized art in the 1960s by using light from standard fluorescent tubes as a sculptural medium, creating experiences of great beauty with items available in any hardware store.
-In 1990 Dominique de Menil approached the artist to create a permanent, site-specific installation at Richmond Hall, then an annex exhibition space.
+In 1990, Dominique de Menil approached the artist to create a permanent, site-specific installation on the southernmost point of the Menil’s campus.

 Visitors are welcomed by two of Flavin’s sculptures before entering a 6,400-square-foot main room filled with alternating pink, yellow, green, and blue fluorescent tubes.
 A smaller gallery houses Flavin’s “monuments” for V. Tatlin, 1964–69, and on the exterior is a fluorescent fixture of two eight-foot green tubes.